nilnida/DSA210-Term-Project/README.md

 # DSA210-Term-Project

-In this project, I will work on the effect of temperature on battery efficiency and try to predict remaining useful lifetime behavior.
-By doing so, I aim to use my conclusions to create solutions to achieve effective usage of batteries in daily life.
-The plan is to use the main dataset that shows the relation of different operation type variables and the ambient temperature as the main source and support it with a different dataset that shows the battery chemistry relation with the changing temperature.
-Also, during the analysis, some other indicators will be derived from the existing data for further exploration.
+In this project, I will investigate the effect of temperature on battery efficiency and aim to model the remaining useful life (RUL) behavior of lithium-ion batteries.
+By doing so, I intend to derive meaningful conclusions that can be translated into practical solutions to enhance battery usage efficiency in daily life applications.
+The core of the study relies on analyzing a comprehensive dataset that captures the interplay between operational parameters and ambient temperature.
+This main dataset is complemented by another that includes battery chemistry characteristics across temperature ranges.
+Additionally, throughout the analysis, supplementary indicators will be engineered from the existing data to further enrich the insights and modeling accuracy.

 ---